janheinrichmerker/grimjack/README.md

 This repository is licensed under the [MIT License](LICENSE).

 ## Ideas

 - Fairness
-- Submit to ArgMining workshop at
+- Submit to ArgMining workshop